erikhazzard/realtime-chat-benchmarks/mqtt/README.md

     $ node server-profiling.js

     # In a new window
-    # Create x nr of rooms. x can be passed in a CLI argument (ex: 20000)
+    # Create x nr of clients. x can be passed in a CLI argument (ex: 20000)
     $ node client-profiling.js 20000

     # In a new window
     $ sh date_diff.sh

    ```